Bereavement is the process of grieving and letting go of a loved one who has died.

 Anticipatory grief is the normal mourning that occurs when a patient or family is expecting a death.
 Anticipatory grief has many of the same symptoms as those experienced after a death has occurred.

 Some people believe that anticipatory grief is rare.
 To accept a loved one's death while he or she is still alive may leave the mourner feeling as if the dying patient has been abandoned.
 Furthermore, expecting the loss can make the attachment to the dying person stronger.
-Although anticipatory grief may help the family, witnessing the grief of family and friends can be very hard for the dying person who can become withdrawn as a result.
+Although anticipatory grief may help the family, witnessing the grief of family and friends can be very hard for the dying person, who can become withdrawn as a result.

 Some grief reactions are not considered "normal."
 For example, persistent and intrusive feelings of guilt in the survivor (or thoughts that he or she should have died along with the deceased) are more characteristic of depression than normal bereavement.
 Depression in bereavement can be successfully treated.

 Other losses occurring in later life may precipitate grief or depression.
-Retirement, loss of income, deteriorating physical health, and having to give up driving are just some of the more common occurrences that might cause grief reactions in older people.
+Retirement, loss of income, deteriorating physical health, and having to give up driving are just some of the more common occurrences that might cause grief reactions in old people.

 Grief is a powerful emotion.
 It is painful and exhausting.
 Therefore, it sometimes seems easier to avoid confronting these feelings.
 However, this approach is not a viable long-term solution.
 Buried grief can manifest itself later as physical or emotional illness.
 Working through your sorrow and allowing yourself to express your feelings will help you to heal.

 "Grief work" includes the stages a mourner needs to complete before resuming daily life.
 These processes include separating from the person who died, readjusting to a world without him or her, and forming new relationships.
 To separate from the person who died, a person must find another way to redirect the emotional energy that was given to the loved one.
 This does not mean the deceased was not loved or should be forgotten, but that the mourner needs to turn to others for emotional satisfaction.
 The mourner's roles, identity, and skills may need to change to readjust to living in a world without the person who died.
-The bereaved needs to redirect the emotional energy that was once given to the deceased to other people or activities.

 It is important not to neglect yourself while grieving.
 Try to eat regular, healthy meals.
 If meal preparation is too difficult, try eating several smaller snacks throughout the day.